 - 1 sprig of rosemary

-- a few leaves of sage
+- a few sage leaves

 - juice of 1 orange

-- sliced of 1/2 orange
+- slices of 1/2 orange

-Rinse the pieces of guinea-fowl under running water, then put them in a bowl with cold water.
+- Rinse the pieces of guinea-fowl under running water, then put them in a bowl with cold water.

-Add the pieces of guinea fowl, the rosemary, the sage, the salt and the freshly ground black pepper.
-Stir with a wooden spoon and cook for about 45 minutes with the lid, over medium heat.
+- Stir with a wooden spoon to coat the meat with the seasoning, cover with a lid and cook for about 45 minutes over medium heat.
 Turn frequently the pieces of guinea fowl to ensure that every piece is well browned on all sides.

-When the guinea-fowl is almost cooked, squeeze an orange and pour the juice over the meat, add half an orange cut into thin slices, stir and cook for the last 5 minutes.
+- When the guinea-fowl is almost cooked, squeeze an orange and pour the juice over the meat.
+Add half an orange cut into thin slices, stir and cook for the last 5 minutes.